Qingdao Hainiu F.C.: History

 In the 2013 league season the team's manager Chang Woe-Ryong was sacked from the club despite the team sitting in tenth.
 The club would experience relegation at the end of the season and the club's owners publicly declared that one of their own players in Gabriel Melkam was match fixing, which resulted in their relegation.
 Gabriel Melkam would claim that the accusations of match-fixing were a ploy by the owners not to pay his wages and he took his case to FIFA.
 While this was going on further claims of mismanagement would arise with the transfer of the club's captain Liu Jian move to Guangzhou Evergrande when it was discovered that the club had forged an extension in his contract.
 In the 2014 league season the club were found guilty for breaking the Chinese FA's rules and were deducted 7 points.

 In 2016 Qingdao Jonoon finished second-to-last in the League One and were relegated to the third level of the Chinese league system.
 Qingdao Huanghai, another team in the League One in the same city, started to get more attention.
 Qingdao had no more foreign players by 2019.
 In the 2019 season, there were deducted six points for a rule violation.

+In 2026, Qingdao Jonoon started the 2026 Chinese Super League season with seven points deducted for violation of sports ethics and loss of sportsmanship, engaging in improper transactions to seek illegitimate benefits.